moonbeam-foundation/moonbeam/docs/git-branches-conventions.md

 ### Hotfix workflow example runtime hotfix for runtime 1501.

 1. Create the release branch `perm-runtime-1502`, based on tag `runtime-1501`
-1. Push a commit on `perm-runtime-1502` that bump spec versions from 1501 to 1502.
+1. Push a commit on `perm-runtime-1502` that bumps spec versions from 1501 to 1502.
 1. Submit a PR against `master` to fix the bug upstream.
 1. Once the fix is merged on master, cherry-pick the merge commit on the `perm-runtime-1502` branch.
 1. Make the git tag on the `perm-runtime-1502` branch and follow the delivery process.